sebcuellar6/u3_react_Korilla_receipts/README.md

   - sauce
   - drink
   - cost

+Give it a border and some clean style so the company can differentiate between the receipts they see.

 Make sure to set up a conditional to control if someone has opted to skip an option ('null' for the value)

+If an order is Vegetarian, put some kind of note on the card.
+This can be a green "V", or any other logo or design of your choosing

 **Optional:** render the toppings

 ## Part 2: Conditionally render the receipts

-Right now, all the receipts are not paid.
+Only some of the receipts are paid.

-Modify App.js to only render a component if the receipt has not been paid.
+Modify your componenent to only render a component if the receipt has not been paid.

 Then go into the receipt data and change a paid value to true, then verify that